gsbdarc/intro_to_yens_2024/docs/beginner_shell/3_deleting_files_and_directories.md

     ```

 {: .tip }
-My favorite flag combination is `ls -ltrh` to list files in long format in reverse chronological order and human readable format.
+My favorite flag combination is `ls -ltrh` to list files in a long format in reverse chronological order and human readable format.
 I used this combination so frequently, I aliased this command to be just `l` in my `~/.bash_profile`.

 ## More resources